Our new mobile Scissorcrafts library is nearing completion.

 Totem poles are fascinating and mysterious symbols of Pacific Northwest Native American cultures.
 The purpose of Paper Totem Poles for Children is to pique the interests of youngsters by providing an overview about totem pole art and cultures along with coloring book style samples of both actual and whimsical pole characters the kids can use to practice creating their own unique life stories.

-Totem poles are vary tall statues carved from large, mostly Western Red Cedar trees.
+Child and adult color books & crafts.
+Totem poles are very tall statues carved from large, mostly Western Red Cedar trees.
 Totem poles exist primarily in the Pacific Northwest, Alaska and British Columbia areas.
 Symbols were constructed primarily by Northwest Coast tribal groups including the Tlingit, Kwakiutl, Haida, Tsimshian and Chilkat.

 The first totem poles were carved from mature cedar and used by family-clans in Potlatch ceremonies.
 The word totem comes from the Ojibwe language word "odoodem" which means "his kinship group," or brother, sister, kin.
 Each totem pole contains designs and symbols that are carved emblems of the chief's family and tell a story to remind members of their family history.
 The totem pole is carved and painted with family or clan emblems, crests and figures which represent mythic beings.
 It is generally erected in front of or near a dwelling.
 Often the meanings of the symbols and story they told were known only by the members of the particular clan or the artist.

 Many of the images are based upon photographs of existing totem pole art works currently on display in national public parks, museums and in historical reference material.
 Most of the images are presented individually, not in their original totem pole form so children may mix and match to create their own stories and legends.

 In addition to the authentic representations, there are many whimsical designs of commonly known birds, insects and comedic illustrations of my own creation.